-- 1. In accordance with Title IX for pregnancy or child birth. - 2.
+- 1. In accordance with Title IX (including for pregnancy and related conditions or other Title IX covered reasons). - 2.
 If a student is called into active duty for the military.

 These are the only times leave of absences are granted.